 Understanding Different Types of Walkers

-Thanks to innovations in medicine and technology, there is a much wider selection of mobility aids on the market today than there was even just ten years ago.
-A walker is one of the most common mobility support tools, used to assist individuals of all ages and with all different health afflictions.
+Thanks to innovations in medicine and technology, there is a much wider selection of mobility aids on the market today than there was even ten years ago.
+A walker is one of the most common mobility support tools used to assist individuals of all ages for many reasons, like recovering from surgery or injury.
+But with so many different styles on the market, how are you supposed to know which walker best fits your mobility needs?

-But with so many different styles on the market, how are you supposed to know which walker is the best fit for your mobility needs?
 Let’s go over the most common types of walkers to help you make the right choice!

 The Standard Walker